kevwan123/project/Readme.txt

 File directory-
+Report.rmd - the actual final report
-bios611project.rmd: rmarkdown version of project brain_stroke.csv: data in a comma separated value file
+bios611project.rmd: rmarkdown version of project, contains extraneous analysis that don't necessarily add to the report brain_stroke.csv: data in a comma separated value file
+Dockerfile: Dockerfile
-Dockerfile: Dockerfile, currently not in use while I figure out how to get dockers to work with windows EDA.R: R file containing model based exploratory data analysis EDAvisual.R: R file containing visualization based exploratory data analysis.
+EDA.R: R file containing model based exploratory data analysis that aren't important enough to make the final report EDAvisual.R: R file containing visualization based exploratory data analysis and other plots to go into the final report
-Makefile: simple make file that hopefully doesn't break
+Makefile: Makefile
 outputs: folder containing all execution outputs.
 Emptied into trash upon "make clean"
 models: any models to be exported/imported will be stored here
-textlogs: if any text needs to be logged, it will be put here project.R: meat of the project, currently empty Readme.txt: this file
+textlogs: if any text needs to be logged, it will be put here Readme.txt: this file

 The makefile has three targets: the exploratory data analysis, the plots based exploratory data analysis, and the main project file.
 They are are still works in progress.